Lorraine Toussaint: Early career

 After graduating, Toussaint began her career as a Shakespearean actress, before tackling screen acting in television and film.
-Notable stage roles include Hippolyta in Liviu Ciulei's production of A Midsummer Night's Dream at the Guthrie Theater, Tamara in the world premiere of Toni Morrison's Dreaming Emmett at Capital Repertory Theatre, the American premiere of Two Fish in the Sky at the Phoenix Theatre, and an appearance at Tadashi Suzuki's Toga Festival in Japan.
+Notable stage roles include Hippolyta in Liviu Ciulei's production of A Midsummer Night's Dream at the Guthrie Theater, Tamara in the world premiere of Toni Morrison's Dreaming Emmett at Capital Repertory Theatre, the American premiere of Two Fish in the Sky at the Phoenix Theatre, and an appearance at Tadashi Suzuki's Toga Festival in Japan.In 1994, Touissant starred as Yelena in the Antaeus Theatre Company's inaugural production of Anton Chekhov's The Wood Demon at the Mark Taper Forum in Los Angeles.

 Toussaint made her screen debut in 1983.
 In 1986, she portrayed the widow of a man shot and killed by Boston police in the television film A Case of Deadly Force, based on the book by Lawrence O'Donnell.
 She later had a recurring role of Vera Williams in the ABC daytime soap opera, One Life to Live.
 While maintaining her stage career, she appeared in guest starring roles in series such as 227 and Law & Order (in a recurring role as defense lawyer Shambala Green).
 She also acted in a number of television films in the 1990s.

 Toussaint made her film debut in the female lead role opposite Burt Reynolds in the crime comedy Breaking In (1989).
 The film received positive reviews from critics, but flopped in box office.
 In 1991, she appeared opposite Bruce Willis in Hudson Hawk, and later co-starred alongside Michelle Pfeiffer in Dangerous Minds (1995).
 She also appeared in films Point of No Return (1993), Mother's Boys (1994), and Black Dog (1998).
 On television, Toussaint had regular roles in short-lived series Bodies of Evidence (CBS, 1992), Where I Live (ABC, 1993), Amazing Grace (NBC, 1995), and Leaving L.A.
 (ABC, 1997).